ch-stark/gitops-rbac-example/blog/blog.md

 ### Disable Templating

 ACM-templating is a powerful feature to make Policies more dynamic.
 Read [here](https://cloud.redhat.com/blog/applying-policy-based-governance-at-scale-using-templates) to get an overview about this feature.

-When you generate a ACM-Policy from a Kyverno-Policy it often does not work by default as you need to escape some expressions which might be processes by RHACM's templating language.
+When you generate a RHACM-Policy from a Kyverno-Policy it often does not work by default as you need to escape some expressions which might be processes by RHACM's templating language.

-Therefore when using Kyverno as input for PolicyGenerator you can set the following property on a ACM policy to disable templating:
+Therefore when using Kyverno as input for PolicyGenerator you can set the following property on a RHACM policy to disable templating:

 `policy.open-cluster-management.io/disable-templates`